Teddi Mellencamp Accuses Lisa Vanderpump Of Lying About Camille Grammer’s Shower To ‘Get Attention’

 Prior to Grammer’s shower, Richards and Vanderpump had a falling out at Vanderpump’s home, during which Richards accused Vanderpump of lying about leaking a negative story about Dorit Kemsley and her decision to give away a dog she adopted from Vanderpump Dogs.

 Mellencamp and Richards have been in agreement that Vanderpump was responsible for pushing the story about Kemsley, as has Kemsley and a number of their other co-stars.
-However, according to Vanderpump, she had nothing to do with the story coming out and said she didn’t want the negative press for her business.
+However, according to Vanderpump, she had nothing to do with the story coming out because she didn’t want negative press for her business.

 During Vanderpump’s fight with Richards weeks ago, Vanderpump pointed out that it didn’t make sense that she would leak a negative story about Kemsley to Radar Online and then deny the story to TMZ just days later.
-She also swore on the lives of her children that she wasn’t involved but according to Richards, it made sense that she would want double publicly for Vanderpump Dogs.
+She also swore on the lives of her children that she wasn’t involved.
+However, according to Richards, it made sense that she would want double publicly for Vanderpump Dogs.

 Vanderpump sat down with Kemsley early on in the season to ensure her that she wasn’t upset about her decision to give her dog to another woman after it began biting her husband and their kids.